-Are you already clicker training?
+Are you a clicker trainer?

 I wait for you…